JuliaPsychometrics/PersonParameters.jl/docs/src/index.md

 ```

 # What is PersonParameters.jl?
-PersonParameters.jl is a julia package that implements estimation of person parameters for item response models.
-Item parameters are treated as known and fixed.
+PersonParameters.jl is a julia package that implements estimation of person parameters for item response models where item parameters are treated as known and fixed.
 It is developed by the [JuliaPsychometrics](https://github.com/juliapsychometrics) organization under MIT license.

 ## Installation